Our Board of Directors is comprised of an amazing group of people. See them all below.

 Isaac is a Senior at Arlington High School.
 Besides serving on the Youth Advisory Board of Carson Cares, Isaac volunteers through the Arlington Teen Court Program where he serves on the Citizen Advisory Board and represents first time teen offenders as an attorney.
 Isaac is also the founder of Stick It to Homophobia, a charity that sells stickers to benefit The Trevor Project.
-He leads multiple school organizations, currently serving as President of the National Honor Society and Vice-President for the Straights and Gays for Equality Club.
+He leads multiple school organizations, currently serving as President of the National Honor Society and President of the Straights and Gays for Equality Club.
 A member of the Arlington High School Speech and Debate Team, Isaac was a 2016 and 2017 regional qualifier in Extemporaneous Informative Speaking.
 He is a recognized leader outside of school, earning the rank of Eagle Scout at the age of 14 and graduating in the Youth Leadership Arlington Class of 2017.
 In April, Isaac was named one of Arlington’s Youth Service Leaders of the Year.
 He excels in school as a National Merit Semifinalist and is ranked number 8 in the senior class.
 In March, Isaac was named the Richard Greene Scholar from Arlington High School for the 2017-2018 school year.
 He enjoys keeping up with politics and is currently completing an internship with a U.S. Congressional campaign.
 In the future, Isaac wants to major in political science and attend law school.
 Isaac is a great leader and incredible servant of the community.

 Shahwana is a Senior at Arlington High School.
 She is a very hard-working, caring, student who loves to help her community in any way that she can.
 Shahwana attends Arlington High School where she is involved in her school’s photography program, as well as the National Honor Society.
 She is also a very loving older sister to her younger brother.
 Shahwana makes a difference in her community, not only by serving on the board of Carson Cares, but also on her own by mentoring children through the PALs (Peer Assisted Leadership) class.
 They visit junior high schools and mentor students who might need extra help, as well as teaching classes important life lessons.
 Shahwana gets good grades and is number 26 in the Junior Class.
 She is an exceptional volunteer, and she is definitely someone who the youth of Arlington can look up to.